-Gewurtz R, Moll SE, Poole JM, and Rebeiro Gruhl K. (2015).
-Qualitative research in mental health and mental illness.
-In Olson K, Young RA, & Schultz I Z (Eds), Handbook of Qualitative Health Research for Evidence-Based Practice (pp 203-223).
-New York, NY: Springer.
+Gewurtz R, Moll S, Poole JM, Rebeiro Gruhl K. Qualitative research in mental health and mental illness.
+In: Olson K, Young RA, Schultz IZ, editors.
+Handbook of Qualitative Health Research for Evidence-based Practice.
+New York (NY): Springer; 2016. p.
+203-23.

 Gewurtz R & Kirsh B. (2015).
 Organizational culture health frameworks for occupational therapy.
 In B. Kirsh & T. Krupa (Eds.), Bruce and Borg’s Psychosocial Frames of Reference: Theories, Models and Approaches for Occupational Therapy Practice (pp. 265-284), 4th Edition.
 Thorofare, NJ: Slack, Inc.

 VanderKaay S, Moll S, Gewurtz R, Jindal P, Lyola-Sanchez A, Packham T, Lim CY.
 Qualitative research in rehabilitation science.
 Disabil Rehabi.
 2016. doi: 10.1080/09638288.2016.1261414 [epub ahead of print].